Stein Latent Optimization for Generative Adversarial Networks: Proposed Method

 \subsection{Attribute Manipulation}

-For datasets such as face attributes \cite{celeba}, a single data point can have multiple attributes simultaneously.
-In order to learn a desired attribute from such data, a probe dataset $\{ \mathbf{x}_c^i \}_{i=1}^M$ for the $c$-th latent component, which consists of $M$ data points with the desired attribute, can be utilized.
+For datasets such as face attributes, a data point can have multiple attributes simultaneously.
+To learn a desired attribute from such data, a probe dataset $\{ \mathbf{x}_c^i \}_{i=1}^M$ for the $c$-th latent component, which consists of $M$ data points with the desired attribute, can be utilized.
 We propose the following loss: